 Malacanang sa Sugbu [Malacang of Cebu] was built in 1910 and used to be [the old] Customs Building.
 It now serves as the official house of the President in the Visayas.

 SECOND STOP:From fort San Pedro, I walked to PLAZA SUGBU.
 I went out of Plaza Independencia and walked to M.C.
 Briones Street, across Cueno, in between Caltex and Eastern Shipping.
 Plaza Sugbu is where the CEBU CITY HALL, MAGELLAN’S CROSS, and STO.
 NINO BASILICA, SHRINE AND MUSEUM are.
 In front of the Sto.
 Nino Church is the Shine and at basement is the Sto.
 Nino Musuem [cameras not allowed].
 See more pictures of the Sto. de Cebu Basilica and Shrine in my Flickr, and you may read my previous post in 2010.
-You may also want to see CARBON MARKET, CHINESE HERITAGE MUSEUM and COMPANIA MARITIMA RUINS at the back of the CITY HALL.
+You may also want to see CHINESE HERITAGE MUSEUM, SENIOR CITIZEN’S PARK, COMPANIA MARITIMA RUINS and CARBON MARKET, at the back of the CITY HALL.

 THIRD STOP: From the Sto.
 Nino Basilica, I walked to Legazpi Street [just a block away] to see the CEBU METROPOLITAN CATHEDRAL.
 Close to the cathedral are the CATHEDRAL MUSEUM OF CEBU and RAJAH HUMABON PLAZA.